Exploring BERTopic: A New Era of Neural Topic Modeling

 Topic Extraction: Extract topic names using a class-based variation of TF-IDF.

-BERTopic starts with transforming our input documents into numerical representations called vector embeddings.
+BERTopic starts with transforming our input documents into numerical representations called embeddings.
 BERTopic allows you to choose any state-of-the-art embedding model capable of capturing the semantic essence of the text.
 In the original BERTopic paper, Sentence BERT (SBERT) was employed as the embedding model due to its robust performance across various sentence embedding tasks.
 This model, specifically the all-MiniLM-L6-v2 model, is accessible through the HuggingFace Hub.
 Alternatively, proprietary models from OpenAI, such as text-embedding-ada-002, text-embedding-small, or text-embedding-large, represent other options for generating embeddings, though these are typically subscription-based.

 Embeddings are high-dimensional, which might slow the following step of clustering.
 Furthermore, dimensionality reduction can help us visualize our data when assessing whether it can be clustered.
 Therefore, after building our embeddings, BERTopic compresses them into a lower-dimensional space.